YijingZhou33/BTAA_County_Map/README.md

 | Outcome         | Shapefiles needs to be published on AGOL | GeoJSON     |

 *<a href="https://yijingzhou33.github.io/BTAA_County_Map/leaflet/">Live Demo [Leaflet]</a>*
-> Note that all instructions  based on Leaflet version.
+> Note that all instructions are based on Leaflet version.

 #### How to use